CurtisAccelerate/GPTContextEngine/README.md

 # What it does?

 Press Ctrl-Space to open input field.
-It will detect the current context: Powershell or Command and translate your natural language into its best guess of the appropriate command.
+It will detect the current context: Powershell or Command Prompt and translate your natural language into its best guess of the appropriate command.
 This is a demo and there are some natural improvements possible.

 **Caution*** Exercise extreme care with any executed commands.
 Do not use for critical or production applications.